Quotients of buildings by groups acting freely on chambers: Covering Theory of -Weyl Graphs

 Then $\psi$ is a covering by \autoref{prop:groupoidcover}.
-Notice that $\psi$ is injective on chambers since both $\gf$ and $\bar{\pi}$ identify chambers if and only if they're in the same $G$-orbit.
+Notice that $\psi$ is injective on chambers since both $\gf$ and $\bar{\pi}$ identify chambers if and only if they are in the same $G$-orbit.
 Therefore $\psi$ is an isomorphism by \autoref{prop:injecvert}. \end{proof}

-\begin{cor} Let $G$ be a group which acts chamber-freely on a connected $2$-Weyl graph $\cW$, and let $\pi:\cW\map G\backslash \cW$ be the associated quotient map.
+\begin{cor} Let $G$ be a group which acts chamber-freely on a connected $2$-Weyl graph $\cW$, and let $\pi:\cW\to G\backslash \cW$ be the associated quotient map.
 Then $G$ is naturally $\Aut(\pi)$. \end{cor}

 \begin{proof} We have a natural embedding $G\hookrightarrow \Aut(\pi)$.
-The composition of this embedding with the isomorphism $\Aut(\pi)\map\Aut(\bar{\pi})$ is an isomorphism by \autoref{prop:quot} and \autoref{prop:compat}.
+The composition of this embedding with the isomorphism $\Aut(\pi)\to\Aut(\bar{\pi})$ is an isomorphism by \autoref{prop:quot} and \autoref{prop:compat}.
 Therefore $G\hookrightarrow \Aut(\pi)$ is an isomorphism. \end{proof}

-\begin{prop} Let $p:\wt{\cW}\map \cW$ be a regular covering, and let $\pi:\wt{\cW}\map \Aut(p)\backslash \wt{\cW}$ be the quotient associated to the action of $\Aut(p)$.
-Then there exists a unique isomorphism $\go: \Aut(p)\backslash \wt{\cW}\map \cW$ such that $p = \go \circ \pi$. \end{prop}
+\begin{prop} Let $p:\wt{\cW}\to \cW$ be a regular covering, and let $\pi:\wt{\cW}\to \Aut(p)\backslash \wt{\cW}$ be the quotient associated to the action of $\Aut(p)$.
+Then there exists a unique isomorphism $\go: \Aut(p)\backslash \wt{\cW}\to \cW$ such that $p = \go \circ \pi$. \end{prop}

 \begin{proof} Since $p = \go \circ \pi$, then $\go:\Aut(p)\backslash\wt{\cW}\rightarrow \cW$ must be the map such that for chambers,

 and for edges,